Great Depression in Australia: Unemployment

-Culture and society
+Sports

-Extraordinary sporting successes did something to alleviate the spirits of Australians during the economic downturn.
+On the bright side, extraordinary sporting successes did something to boost the spirits of Australians during the economic downturn.
 In a Sheffield Shield cricket match at the Sydney Cricket Ground in 1930, Don Bradman, a young New South Welshman of just 21 years of age wrote his name into the record books by smashing the previous highest batting score in first-class cricket with 452 runs not out in just 415 minutes.
 The rising star's world-beating cricketing exploits were to provide much needed joy to Australians through the emerging Great Depression and Post World War One recovery.

 Between 1929 and 1931 the racehorse Phar Lap dominated Australia's racing industry, at one stage winning fourteen races in a row.
 Famous victories included the 1930 Melbourne Cup, following an assassination attempt and carrying 9 stone 12 pounds weight.
 Phar Lap sailed for the United States in 1931, going on to win North America's richest race, the Agua Caliente Handicap in Tijuana, Mexico, in 1932.
 Soon after, on the cusp of US success, Phar Lap developed suspicious symptoms and died.
 Theories swirled that the champion race horse had been poisoned and a devoted Australian public went into shock.

 The 1938 British Empire Games were held in Sydney at the Cricket Ground from 5–12 February, timed to coincide with Sydney's sesqui-centenary (150 years since the foundation of British settlement in Australia).

 1932–1939: A slow recovery

 Unlike the United States, where Franklin Roosevelt's inflationary New Deal attempted to stimulate the American economy, New Zealand where Michael Savage's pioneering welfare state tried to reduce hardship, or the United Kingdom where rearmament (from 1936) increased deficit spending, there was no significant mechanism for inflationary Keynesian economic policy responses in Australia.

 Australia's recovery during the 1930s was led by the manufacturing sector.

 Federation in 1901 had granted only limited power to the federal government.
 For example, income taxes were collected by the State governments.
 Some argued that Australia's protectionist high tariffs worked to hurt the economy and that influential interest groups sought no change in this aspect of policy.
 Additionally, there was no significant banking reform or nationalisation of private businesses.

-The devaluation of the Australian pound, abandonment of the Gold Standard, recovery of major trading partners like the United Kingdom and public works projects instituted by State and local governments led to a slow recovery.
-Unemployment, which peaked at 32% in 1932, was 11% at the start of the Second World War compared to 17.2% in the United States.
+The devaluation of the Australian pound, abandonment of the Gold Standard, recovery of major trading partners like the United Kingdom and public works projects instituted by state and local governments led to a slow recovery.
+Unemployment was still 11% in 1939.